hawkinsw/CPPTimes/writing-functions.md

 ## Local Variables

 Like you can declare/define variables in the bodies of loops and conditional statements in C++, you can also declare/define variables in the bodies of functions!
-The simple rule that we used to determine when a scope start/stops is applicable to functions -- anywhere there is a `{`, a scope starts; anywhere there is a `}`, a scope ends.
+The simple rule that we used to determine when a scope start/stops for if statements and loops is applicable to functions -- anywhere there is a `{`, a scope starts; anywhere there is a `}`, a scope ends.
 Because function bodies are enclosed in `{}`, the body of a function is its own scope.

 Remember the term that we used to describe variables that we use in the same scope where they are declared/defined?
 That's right, _local_ variables.
 Functions have local variables.